valankar/finance/README.md

 Get Charles Schwab SWVXX 7-day yield and store in a CSV file.
 Uses Selenium.

-### vanguard_401k.py

-Write 401k value to CSV file.

-### vanguard_trust.py

-Retrieve Vanguard Target Retirement 2040 Trust price.
-This is not a ticker and must come directly from Vanguard.

 ### wealthfront_cash_yield.py

 Get Wealthfront Cash APY and store in a CSV file.
 Uses Selenium.